 Mattress for lower back pain

-For lower back pain, a firm mattress with added lumbar support can help relieve pain.
+For lower back pain, a firm mattress with enhanced lumbar support can help relieve pain.
 Memory foam mattresses with a lumbar support zone are also a good option to maintain the natural curve of the back.

 Mattress for sciatica